 It’s becoming more apparent within the field of psychology that your brain plays an overwhelming role in the formation of habits.

-Good habits and bad habits.
+Healthy habits and not so healthy habits.

 In your brain there are two independent systems at work all the time.